Updated Board Rules & Temporary Rules - Effective January 1, 2020

 - The OBD encourages all Licensees to pursue ongoing continuing education opportunities in cultural competency.

 - The OBD considers cultural competency relevant to the current practice of all licensees, and licensees may use this CE towards their required CE hours.
 However, please note that the OBD CURRENTLY has no hourly requirement for CE in cultural competency, BUT this will change in 2020.

 Find an OHA-Approved CCE Training

-- This is a growing list of OHA-approved training opportunities, based upon criteria for high quality cultural competency education: Registry.
+- This is a growing list of OHA-approved training opportunities, based upon criteria for high quality cultural competency education: Currently Approved Continuing Education Training.

 - As the registry is updated on a regular basis, please check back frequently for changes.